DanielNikkari/agentify/DIARY.md

 `18.10.2025`: Added Agent Cards for reprsenting each Agent that the user has created.

 `19.10.2025`: Added endpoints for creating an agent, getting an agent, and getting all agents for the authenticated user.
+Added frontend API services to handle agents operations.